Saurav-Satheesh/IBM-Data-Science-Capstone-SpaceY/README.md

 ![SpaceX Launch Success Instances](https://github.com/debdattasarkar/SpaceX-Data-Science-Project/blob/master/images/success.gif)

 ### Background
 SpaceX, a leader in the space industry, strives to make space travel affordable for everyone.
 Its accomplishments include sending spacecraft to the international space station, launching a satellite constellation that provides internet access and sending manned missions to space.
 SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-To do this, public data, and machine learning models to predict whether SpaceX can reuse the first stage is used.
+Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
+To do this, public data, and machine learning models to predict whether SpaceX can reuse the first stage are used.

 ### Questions to address
 * What factors of a mission influence Falcon 9 launch success?